jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The crashes spiked, the bell rang nonstop for days.
 DING DING DING.

-One coworker, Tildy, handled "Without Prejudice" claims—meaning we officially told insureds the claim might not be covered.
-On one call, she spoke to a widow.
+One coworker, Tildy, handled serious and "Without Prejudice" claims—meaning we officially told insureds the claim might not be covered, often for impaired driving or fraud suspicions.
+On one extremely serious claim, she spoke to a widow.
 Her husband had burned alive in the car—only his hands remained on the steering wheel.
 The widow was sobbing: "I need to see the car.
 I need to see it."

 We were just claims adjusters, not therapists.
 We learned to deal with these conversations by encountering them.
-We tried to support a usually tough but now breaking Tildy as she spoke for an hour with the widow.
+We tried to support a usually tough but now breaking Tildy as she spoke for an hour with the suffering widow.

 Her manager noticed how long the call was taking.
 He came over and snapped his fingers.